ibhavikmakwana/flutter-best-practices/README.md

     ClassWidget
       Container
 ```
-As we can see here, if we use Widgets, framework understands it in better way and UI becames easy to inspect.
+As we can see here, if we use Widgets, framework understands it in better way and UI becomes easy to inspect.
-For mode info follow [this](https://stackoverflow.com/a/53234826/11445644) answer from stackoverflow
+For more info follow [this](https://stackoverflow.com/a/53234826/11445644) answer from stackoverflow